WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 * `task_id` - this is __important__ because if you want to run a function independently, this is what gets called on the command line
 * `owner`

+#### Task Running and Clearing

+Run - Run a single task instance (can only be done if using something other than SequentialExecutor) Clear - Clear a set of task instances, as if they never ran

+### Hooks

+Hooks are interfaces to external platforms and databases like S3, MySQL, Postgres, HDFS.
+Hooks keep authentication code and information out of pipelines, centralized in the metadata database.

+For example:

+    conn = MySqlHook(conn_name_attr='my_db')
+    conn.bulk_load(table_name, local_filepath)

+### Pools

+Some systems can get overwhelmed when too many processes hit them at the same time.
+Use an Airflow __pool__ to __limit the execution parallelism__ on specific tasks.
+A task can be associated to a pool with the `pool` paramter when creating the task (i.e. when setting up the Operator, e.g. BashOperator).

+You can also define `priority_weight` to define priorities in the queue and which tasks get executed first as slots open up in the pool.
+The default `priority_weight` is 1.

 ### XComs

 __XComs__ let tasks exchange messages, allowing you to have more control and share state across systems.